BooksPublicationsPressPerformancesAboutContact

 About

-Sophia Terazawa is a Vietnamese-Japanese poet, novelist, and performance artist whose work moves across testimony and divination, war memory and erotic autonomy, the archival and the ephemeral.
-Her writing engages the Vietnam/American War, intergenerational trauma, diaspora, and the body as a site of historical inscription — not as identity credential but as compositional method.
+Sophia Terazawa is a Vietnamese-Japanese poet, novelist, and performance artist whose work moves across testimony and divination, exile, and erotic autonomy.

-Her work has appeared in Harvard Review, Iowa Review, Gulf Coast, Oxford Poetry, Missouri Review, The Brooklyn Rail, Denver Quarterly, LitHub, The Cincinnati Review, Berkeley Poetry Review, and many others.
-It has been featured on the Academy of American Poets' Poem-a-Day, The Slowdown with Ada Limón, and in dialogue with Viet Thanh Nguyen on DVAN's ÁCCENTED.
-She is a member of She Who Has No Master(s), an international collective of women and non-binary artists of color.
+Her work has appeared in Harvard Review, Iowa Review, Gulf Coast, Missouri Review, The Brooklyn Rail, and many others.
+She is a member of She Who Has No Master(s), a collective of women and non-binary artists of Vietnamese descent.

 Contact